• Skip to main content

 Plate of vegan buckeyes.

-If you enjoyed my peanut butter chocolate chip cookies or chocolate peanut butter mug cake, then this recipe is for you.
+If you love peanut butter, also try my fluffernutter cookies, peanut butter chocolate chip cookies or chocolate peanut butter mug cake.

 Jump to: